RAF Matching: Royal Air Force use

+Postwar

 With the facility released from military control, it was rapidly returned to agricultural use and the concrete was soon removed for road hardcore but the hangar on the technical site survived for farm use.
 However, in the late 1980s the T-2 Hangar was dismantled and re-erected at North Weald for Aces High where it was used for TV productions, including 'The Crystal Maze' set.

 Current use

-The control tower still stands a half century after it was built and for some years has been used for radar experiments by Cossor Electronics.
+The control tower still stands 85 years after it was built and for some years has been used for radar experiments by Cossor Electronics.
 Many remaining Nissen Huts and corrugated roof buildings in the former technical site are now used for small industrial units, farming and storage along with the water tower.

 Part of the main runway (03/21) that remains is now used as a public road and another surviving portion was used for heavy goods vehicle instruction.
 Many single-width sections of the perimeter track are used for agricultural vehicles.
 However very little of the runways, perimeter track or dispersal hardstands of the former airfield survive.
 Even in aerial photography, there is very little evidence of the airfield's existence.

 A memorial plaque to the men of the 391st Bomb Group is housed in Matching Church.